thinkshout/feeding-texas/work/strengthening-our-response.md

 **Raising the Standard**

 Feeding Texas is committed to spreading common-sense metrics for the quantity and quality of services we provide struggling Texans.
-Targets such as the "Texas One Goal" - a committment to distribute an additional one billion pounds of food statewide by 2018 - help our fook banks keep the goalposts in sight as they focus on crafting local solutions.
+Targets such as the "Texas One Goal" - a commitment to distribute an additional 390 million pounds of food statewide by 2018 - help our fook banks keep the goalposts in sight as they focus on crafting local solutions.

 **Answers Among Us**